 1. Create a compelling reason to come.

 Don’t just promote ministry skills and calendar updates.
-Include and highlight “can’t-miss” experiences in the meeting invitation.
+Instead, include and highlight “can’t-miss” experiences in the meeting invitation.

 2. Build community.